Novaki92/FileName-Trimmer/README.md

 # FileName Trimmer
 Trims the beginning and end of filenames for multiple files.

-This program was created entirely because of the excessive amounts of torrents with redundant file names.
+This program was created entirely because of the excessive amounts of digital media with redundant file names.

 I have plans to eventually expand this to a gui program probably written in C# in the future.